Leah-Li-125/Weather-API-Walkthrough-Express/README.md

 The purpose of this project is to gain some practical experience on how to build a basic API server with Express.js, by achieving the following tasks:

-build up basic routes (including query params and route params) understand middlewares handle errors correctly re-structure the project
+- build up basic routes (including query params and route params)
-Steps
+- understand middlewares
+- handle errors correctly
+- re-structure the project

+Steps:
 1. Basic express server
 - init the project and install express
   - npm init --yes